-Spring really is a good time to visit California, It’s less crowded on the roads and in the spring you will have the best chances to see flowers and spot local wildlife.
+Spring really is a perfect time to visit California.
+It’s less crowded on the roads and in spring you will have the best chances to see flowers in bloom and California wildlife.

 Whalers Cove seen from the trail, Point Lobos State Reserve

 Our last destination in the State Reserve was Whalers Cove that also has a lot of seals along its sandy beach.
 You can observe seal moms feeding their pups right on the seashore below you.